MoralisWeb3/docs/docs/04-authentication-api/examples/how-to-sign-in-with-metamask-csharp-dot-net.md

 ---
 title: "How to sign in with MetaMask using C# (.NET)"
 slug: "how-to-sign-in-with-metamask-csharp-dot-net"
-excerpt: "This guide illustrates how to implement a full-stack .NET application where users can log in with their wallets and establish a web session."
+description: "This guide illustrates how to implement a full-stack .NET application where users can log in with their wallets and establish a web session."
-hidden: false
-createdAt: "2022-08-09T17:03:20.749Z"
-updatedAt: "2022-12-03T06:30:22.389Z"
 ---
 ## Prerequisites